linhtran1003/fc-barcelona-performance-analysis/README.md

 1. **Performance Decline After 2016**:

-   - Both attacking and defensive metrics deteriorated, leading to win rate also gradually declined.
+   - Both attacking and defensive efficiency deteriorated, leading to win rate also gradually declined.
+   - The club performed at the lowest level in 2021/22 both domestically and internationally.
+     - Lowest goals scored (68) and Second highest goals conceded (38) in La Liga
+     - Lowest win rate in La Liga (55.26%)
+     - Demoted to UEFA Europa League (UEL) after failing group stage of UEFA Champions League (UCL)
-2. **Recurring Challenges at UCL**:
+2. **Recurring Challenges at International Competitions**:

    - 7 eliminations at knockout stages of UCL and 2 times demoted to UEL.
 3. **2020–2022 Financial Crisis**:

+   - **2014–2020** marks a period of heavy overspending in the transfer market
+     - Barcelona spent over €1.1B between 2015/16 and 2020/21, accounting for the majority of the €1.6B spent across the full 11-year span.
+     - The 2017/18 season represents the peak, with a record €413M spent.
-   - Revenue loss due to COVID-19 & mismanaged spending years before significantly affected salary-cap and limited squad renewal
+   - **In 2021**, financial issues started emerging due to revenue loss during COVID-19 & mismanaged spending years before, significantly affecting salary-cap and limited squad renewal
+   - **By 2022**, the financial crisis reached its deepest point, aligning with a noticeable decline in on-field performance.
+     - Transfer spending fell sharply.
+     - The club’s salary cap even turned negative, forcing major economic adjustments.
 4. **Rebuilding Era (2022–now)**:

+   - Goals scored and win rate improved
+   - Came back and play at the UCL but still struggles at knockout stages
-   - Goals and win rate improved, but defensive inconsistency and financial constraints still affect competitiveness.
+   - Defensive inconsistency and financial constraints still affect competitiveness.
+5. **Recommendations**:

+   - Rebuild long-term financial stability
+   - Ensure transfer spending is efficient, targeted, and fiscally responsible

 > This is an interactive dashboard created by `plotpy`.
 Run in Google Colab or a local environment with Plotly installed to explore more information on the plot.